AakashDevilstar/Real-Time-Chat-Application/README.md

 # Chat Application Frontend
 ## Table of Contents
--Introduction
+Introduction

--Features
+Features

--Prerequisites
+Prerequisites

--Getting Started
+Getting Started

--Installation
+Installation

--Running the Application
+Running the Application

--Usage
+Usage

--Technologies Used
+Technologies Used

--Contributing
+Contributing

--License
+License

--Acknowledgments
+Acknowledgments

 ## Introduction
 Welcome to the Chat Application Frontend repository!
 This project is a React-based web application that allows users to engage in real-time chat within a chatroom or privately with other users.